Company stands by plan to bury nuke waste near Lake Huron

 TRAVERSE CITY, Mich.
-(AP) — A Canadian company that wants to bury waste from nuclear power plants less than a mile from Lake Huron says a study of alternative sites has found none better than a location already being considered.
+(AP) — A Canadian company that wants to bury waste from nuclear power plants near Lake Huron said Tuesday a study of alternative sites had found none better than a location already targeted, which has drawn strong opposition on both sides of the border.

-Ontario Power Generation says it has submitted additional information requested by the Canadian environment ministry, which has delayed a final ruling on the proposal.
+Ontario Power Generation said it had submitted additional studies ordered nearly a year ago by the Canadian Ministry of Environment and Climate Change, which twice has delayed a ruling on the company’s underground disposal plan.
+The agency said recently it expects to make a decision this summer or fall.

-The company wants to permanently store low- and intermediate-level radioactive waste in rock chambers more than 2,000 feet below the earth’s surface near Kincardine, Ontario.
+The company’s preferred site is on the grounds of the Bruce Power Generating Station near Kincardine, Ontario, the world’s largest nuclear power complex, which has eight reactors.
+The proposal calls for burying low- and intermediate-level waste such as clothing, brooms and discarded machinery — some of which could remain dangerously toxic for thousands of years — about 2,230 feet underground.

-Spokesman Kevin Powers said Tuesday the company looked at two other potential sites but concluded they would be more expensive and raise more environmental concerns than the preferred spot.
+It would be encased in a limestone formation that the company says has been stable for 450 million years.
+The storage chamber would be much deeper than Lake Huron and the company says there is virtually no chance of radioactive pollution reaching the lake, which is less than a mile away.

 Most Read Stories